joycehan/strikingly-interview-test-instructions/README.md

 ## Q&A
 1. Can I skip a word?
-  Yes! send another "Give Me A Word" request, i.e. "action":"nextWord"
+  Yes!
+Send another "Give Me A Word" request, i.e. "action":"nextWord"

 2. Can you submit mulitple results?
-  Yes and No!
+  Yes and no!
 You can submit your test results as many times as you want.
 BUT we ONLY store your LATEST submission.

 3. Can I always inititate a new game?
   Yes! you can always initiate a new game and play the game again and again.
 BUT always remember to submit your results if you are happy with your performance on a certain game.